 As always, we recommend you use these sites as a starting point for connecting with potential organizations, but it’s up to you to vet the project and understand the ethical impact of your actions.
-We have a primer guide here to help you through each step of the independent volunteering process.
+We have a primer guide here to help you through each step of the independent volunteering process, and a review of the best (and worst) volunteer travel insurance companies.
 And please keep in mind, many projects run on low budgets, so only email those you’re seriously considering working with overseas.

 Lastly, if you’re interested in supporting social enterprises but you can’t find any in our database, consider searching local artisans and activities through Backstreet Academy, they have a good number of projects all over the world.

 Omprakash: Great interface and heaps of projects for certain regions of the world.